lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 other Lambda runtime.
 So the same ergonomic problem exists, and we need the same kind of solution.

-But there is a pretty good news which makes Rust a bit unique among the other Lambda runtimes, and honestly the reason I wanted to write this post:
+But there is some pretty good news that makes Rust a bit unique among the other Lambda runtimes, and honestly the reason I wanted to write this post:
 **the AWS Lambda Rust runtime already ships a middleware engine...** it's built in, and almost nobody uses it!
 Almost every Rust Lambda codebase I have reviewed in the last year bolts logging, auth, and validation directly into the handler, unaware that